mrcsmcl/team4gdd/missions.md

    - **Location:** Kitchen
    - **Challenge:** Vinny's mother is preparing food.
 The kitchen has motion sensors that Vinny can disable for short periods.
 The player will need to coordinate timing to open the fridge and grab the can.

-2. **Vinny's Father's Clock:**
+2. **Vinny's Father's Wristwatch:**
    - **Location:** Living room coffee table
    - **Challenge:** Vinny's father is in the living room watching TV.
-The player will need to have Vinny hack the TV, temporarily turning it off, which will force the father to check the situation, granting access to the clock.
+The player will need to have Vinny hack the TV, temporarily turning it off, which will force the father to check the situation, granting access to the watch.

 3. **The Little Prince Book:**
    - **Location:** Clara's room (Vinny's younger sister)